 When officers stop a vehicle for a traffic violation, and no other violation is observed or detected, the officer has the discretion to issue a citation for the violation or issue a written or verbal warning.
 Even if the officer gives only a verbal warning, the officer must still submit specific motor vehicle stop data required for the state report.
 Officers often use the seriousness or magnitude of the violation and the danger created by the violation in making the decision to issue a citation.
-In 2022, Officers issued more warnings than citations.
-Approximately 3,590 warnings were issued compared to 2,340 citations (See Figures 2 and 3 below for race and gender percentages).
+In 2023, officers issued more warnings than citations.

+Approximately 2,895 warnings were issued compared to 1,624 citations.